AlshimaaSobhy/Twitter_Scraping/README.md

 # Twitter_Scraping
-This projet about scraping tweets related to AI (using tweepy) Analyize humans sentiment about AI
+This projet about scraping tweets related to AI (using tweepy), Analyize humans sentiment about AI